telerik/xaml-docs/controls/radspreadprocessing/features/formulas/custom-functions.md

 * **string cellRangesNames**: The string representation of the names of the referenced cells.
 The string could be a reference to a cell that contains an A1-style reference, a name defined as a reference or a reference to a cell as a text string.
 * **Worksheet worksheet**: The Worksheet object that the cell range(s) belongs to.
-* **int rowIndex**: The row index of the cell where the CellReferenceRangeExpression is located(created).
+* **int rowIndex**: The row index of the cell where the CellReferenceRangeExpression is located (created).
-* **int columnIndex**: The column index of the cell where the CellReferenceRangeExpression is located(created).
+* **int columnIndex**: The column index of the cell where the CellReferenceRangeExpression is located (created).
 * **out CellReferenceRangeExpression expression**: The constructed CellReferenceRangeExpression is returned as an out parameter.

->tipThe usage of CellReferenceRangeExpression is demonstrated in the implementation of the INDIRECT function, available in our [SDK repository](https://github.com/telerik/xaml-sdk/tree/master/Spreadsheet/CustomFunctions).
+>tip The usage of CellReferenceRangeExpression is demonstrated in the implementation of the INDIRECT function, available in our [SDK repository](https://github.com/telerik/xaml-sdk/tree/master/Spreadsheet/CustomFunctions).

 The API of the CellReferenceRangeExpression allows you to access the different cell reference ranges.
 This could be done with the **CellReferenceRange** and **CellReferenceRanges** properties.

-You can convert a **CellReferenceRange** object to **CellRange** with an extension method from the [ExpressionExtensions](http://docs.telerik.com/devtools/wpf/api/html/T_Telerik_Windows_Documents_Spreadsheet_Expressions_ExpressionExtensions.htm) class:
+You can convert a **CellReferenceRange** object to **CellRange** with an extension method from the [ExpressionExtensions](http://docs.telerik.com/devtools/wpf/api/html/T_Telerik_Windows_Documents_Spreadsheet_Expressions_ExpressionExtensions.htm) class.

 #### __[C#] Example 4: Convert CellReferenceRange to CellRange__